9/11: The Twin Towers: Jay Jonas

 Jay Jonas, Captain of Ladder 6 from the FDNY Dragon Fighters out of Chinatown, is one of six New York firemen who went into the North Tower to save trapped workers.
 After the South Tower was hit, Jonas and his group (which included Salvatore D'Agostino, Matt Komorowski, Bill Butler, Mike Meldrum, and Tommy Falco) were given clearance to start ascending the stairs to reach trapped workers.
 While taking a rest on the 27th floor, the South Tower collapsed, shaking the North Tower.
 Jonas immediately decided that they too needed to evacuate.
 They encounter a woman named Josephine Harris, who is suffering from an injured leg on the 20th floor, and he decides to bring her down with them.
-They make it to the fourth floor, where they meet Port Authority officer David Lim.
+They make it to the fourth floor, where they meet Port Authority police lieutenant David Lim, who had left his K9 partner, Sirius, back in his office under the South Tower, unaware of his fate when the tower collapsed.
 He offers to help when the North Tower collapsed, but they all miraculously survived.
 They were eventually rescued by fellow firefighters over 3 hours later.